 NatWest won't invest in companies that make landmines or cluster munitions, but still allows investments in some of the companies that build nuclear weapons.
 NatWest Group, which includes subsidiary RBS, is reviewing its investment policy this year and should take the opportunity to exclude all companies involved in weapons that "cause mass, indiscriminate and long-lasting damage.”

-As of January 2020, Natwest Group had over £1.6 billion in outstanding loans to 11 nuclear weapon producers, a tiny fraction of its overall lending.
-(To put in into context, NatWest Group lent £31.5 billion for mortgages in 2020).
-NatWest Group has a broad enough portfolio it doesn't need to invest in companies connected to weapons of mass destruction.
+NatWest Group’s current defence sector policy allows investment in nuclear weapons producers based in NATO countries.
+As of January 2021, the bank had over £2.3 billion in outstanding loans or underwriting activities to 7 companies heavily involved in the nuclear weapons industry.
+This however, is just a tiny fraction of NatWest's overall lending.
+(To put it into context, NatWest Group lent £31.5 billion for mortgages in 2020).
+NatWest Group has a broad enough portfolio that it doesn't need to invest in companies connected to weapons of mass destruction.